eodell6502/experior/README.md

 `test_report.json`, and `test_report.html`.
 Open `test_report.html` in your
 browser to see the results.

-You'll note that the first test fails and includes a diff with the JSON output from a hypothetical previous run, `regression_data.json`.
+You'll note that last first test fails and includes a diff with the JSON output from a hypothetical previous run, `regression_data.json`.
 This is actually identical to the `test_report.json` file you just generated, minus some changes I made to the first test's output to simulate a regression.
 The `-R` switch is